 About the Conference

 Restorative justice is a way of understanding crime and harm in terms of the people and relationships impacted, rather than the law or rule that was broken.
 Restorative practices seek to repair harm through transformative encounters that model Jesus’ reconciling way.

-The Harm, Healing, and Human Dignity Conference seeks to support a diverse and inclusive environment that reflects the richness of racial and cultural identities in and beyond our churches.
-Speakers and workshops will highlight local and national examples of restorative practices applied in criminal justice ministry, Catholic education, and parish/diocesan life.
+The conference supported a diverse and inclusive environment that reflected the richness of racial and cultural identities in and beyond our churches.
+Speakers and workshops highlighted local and national examples of restorative practices applied in criminal justice ministry, Catholic education, and parish/diocesan life.

 Informed by faith-based, secular, and collaborative efforts, the conference fostered formation, story-sharing, and network-building among Catholic individuals and institutions.